iam92786/CPP_DS/interv/INTERVIEW.md

 ## Company : COMP | Round - 3 | 2.15 hr
-### QUESTION : 9999 :
+### QUESTION : 104 :

 ## Company : QCOM | smeet
-### QUESTION : 9999 :

-//FEEDBACK : SPMI, THREAD communication, function pointer usecase.
+### QUESTION : 103 : THREAD communication, function pointer usecase.

-//

-### QUESTION : 9999 : every ele in a array have there copy in the same array. only one ele is unique?
-In single loop. eg : 1 1 2 2 3 3 5
+### QUESTION : 102 : Every element in a array have exact one copy in the same array. only one ele is unique. find that one uniqe element ? solve single loop. eg : 1 1 2 2 3 3 5
 int main (void)
 {
 	int arr[] = {1 1 2 2 3 3 5};